disonchang/RHtyper/README.md

 ![Step5](tutorial/S5.png)

-6. Select RHtyper
+6. Select "RHtyper"

 ![Step6](tutorial/S6.png)

-7. Install RHtyper for the first-time user. **Note**: introduction and parameter settings of RHtyepr can be found on this page
+7. "Install" RHtyper for the first-time user. **Note**: A readme and tutorial of RHtyper can be found on this page.

 ![Step7](tutorial/S7.png)